aysuismayil/Tech-Diary/journal.md

 - *Main memory = desk*
 - *CPU = your brain*
 - *Python = the language of the books with instructions*

+### Reserved Words
+So if we start at vocabulary, the first thing we have in every programming language is what's called reserved words.
+Now, what do we mean by reserved words?
+Well, these are words that if we use these words, we must use them to mean the thing that Python expects them to mean.
+Another way to put that is we can't use them elsewhere.
+We can't make up a variable named import.
+We can't make a variable named assert; because if Python sees assert, it means something very specific to Python.